It is a narcotic drug widely used for motility disorders.

 According to medical studies, trimebutine has a low risk of effects in the infant.
-It also points out that many countries do not consider it suitable for children under 12 years of age, however, in some countries such as Mexico, special medications are available for children, from 3 kg in weight, and adolescents.
+It also points out that many countries do not consider it suitable for children under 12 years of age; however, in some countries such as Mexico, particular medications are available for children, from 3 kg in weight, and adolescents.

-Trimebutine is very well accepted by the body, however there are some adverse symptoms that occur in at most 1 in 1000 people.
+Trimebutine is very well accepted by the body.
+However, some adverse symptoms occur in at most 1 in 1000 people.
 These are as follows: